 Success in this endeavor is certainly not guaranteed, but the rewards for achieving results in this arena are potentially huge.
 Just look at the companies focused on CAR-T in liquid tumors and realize that the number of victims of solid tumors is much larger than those suffering from liquid tumors.
 If the Wistar therapy is successful, the impact on cancer patients, and on ITUS’ stock, should be nothing short of amazing.

 The lack of efficacy to date in bringing CAR-T to solid tumors, while demonstrating success in liquid tumors, is commonly attributed to several factors.
 Both Novartis and Kite, the two companies with approved CAR-T therapies, have gone after B-Cell lymphomas.
-More specifically, these companies have gone after a target receptor (also referred to as a ligand) that are only found in certain liquid tumors: the CD-19 protein.
+More specifically, these companies have gone after a target receptor (also referred to as a ligand) that is only found in certain liquid tumors: the CD-19 protein.

 This has made their cancer T-Cells into “heat seeking missiles”, going straight after the receptors in the cancerous cells and ignoring all other receptors and cells.
 The presence in B-Cell lymphomas of a specific protein, CD-19, that is not found elsewhere has contributed greatly to the success of the Novartis and Kite treatments.
 The T-Cells mostly all hit their target.
 There are side effects that are sometimes serious, but the side effects are mostly attributable to general inflammatory responses that are due to the presence of a large number of T-cells in the body.